drtinaz/external-devices/README.md

 *********** MANUAL INSTALLATION *************
 1. Download this package to the /data directory
-3. in SSH terminal enter the following: '''cp /data/MQTT-switches/config.ini.example /data/switches.config.ini'''
+3. in SSH terminal enter the following:
+'''
+cp /data/MQTT-switches/config.ini.example /data/switches.config.ini
+'''
-4. navigate to /data and open switches.config.ini using vi or nano and enter the correct details for your configuration.
+5. navigate to /data and open switches.config.ini using vi or nano and enter the correct details for your configuration.
-5. Save and close switches.config.ini
+6. Save and close switches.config.ini
-6. Install and start the service mqtt_switches.py
+7. Install and start the service mqtt_switches.py

 ************ INSTALL USING KEVINS SETUP HELPER **************